Berthe Morisot (Bourges 1841 – Paris 1895)

 I highly recommend a wonderful biography of the French artists, including Berthe Morisot, who participated in the impressionism art movement called: The Private Lives of the Impressionists by Sue Roe.
 Press here to read my review.

 Another wonderful art historical fiction novel is La Luministe by Paula Butterfield.
-This book paints in words the complex life of Berthe Morisot in 19th century Paris.
+This book paints in words the complex life of the female impressionist, Berthe Morisot in 19th century Paris.
 Her journey was a difficult one as she fought many battles – as woman, painter and impressionist.
 This novel portrays her talent and fierce determination despite all odds!
 Enjoy!